PRATT-536/Lab-2a-2d/README.md

+**BEFORE YOU START**

-This repository contains materials required for Build Lab 2a-2d.
+*1. This repository only contains the Jupyter Notebooks required for Build Labs 2a-2d.

+*2. After running Binder, all Jupyter Notebooks will be available in a virtual environment - BUT you will have to upload the data files

 **CAUTION**